DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 When a selector is executed, TestCafe waits for the target node to appear in the DOM until the *selector timeout* expires.

-Use the [timeout](../../reference/test-api/selector/constructor.md#optionstimeout) option to specify the selector timeout in test code.
-To set the timeout when you launch tests, pass it to the [runner.run](../../reference/testcafe-api/runner/run.md) API method or the [--selector-timeout](../../reference/command-line-interface.md#--selector-timeout-ms) command line option.
+Use the [timeout](../../reference/test-api/selector/constructor.md#optionstimeout) option to specify the timeout for a particular selector in test code.

 ```js
 await t.expect(Selector('#elementId', { timeout: 500 }).innerText).eql('text', 'check element text');
 ```

+To set the timeout for all selectors, pass it to the [runner.run](../../reference/testcafe-api/runner/run.md) API method or the [--selector-timeout](../../reference/command-line-interface.md#--selector-timeout-ms) command line option when you launch tests.
+This will override the timeout options specified inside of tests.

 During the timeout, the selector is re-executed until it returns a DOM node or the timeout is exceeded.
 If TestCafe cannot find the corresponding node in the DOM, the test fails.